 - The Company generally aims to minimise both the frequency and severity of operational risk losses to the extent practical. - The Company seeks to mitigate operational risks through the application of strong risk governance, processes and controls throughout its business.
-Individual accountability for all key business risks and controls is clear and documented in the risk register.
-The risk function is responsible for facilitation and oversight of the risk and control self-assessment framework, and the resultant impact on the operational risk profile is updated quarterly and reviewed in more detail for key risks and controls at least annually. - Through the Risk & Control Self-Assessment (RCSA) framework, each risk owner is responsible for assessing the design and operating effectiveness of their control environment, and, to the extent any gaps or deficiencies exist, assessing the corresponding impacts and level of operational risk / exposure to the company.
-The RCSAs are conducted at least annually for all areas, and more frequently (bi-annually or quarterly) for those risk areas which have either 1) a high inherent risk rating (and therefore high dependency on controls), 2) a more dynamic and changing operating/control environment or 3) where management has identified material control gaps in previous assessments.
+Individual accountability for all key business risks and controls is clear and documented in the risk register. - Through the Risk & Control Self-Assessment ("RCSA") framework, each risk owner is responsible for assessing the design and operating effectiveness of their control environment, and, to the extent any gaps or deficiencies exist, assessing the corresponding impacts and level of operational risk / exposure to the company.
+The RCSAs are conducted at least annually for all areas, and more frequently (bi-annually or quarterly) for those risk areas which have either 1) a high inherent risk rating (and therefore high dependency on controls), 2) a more dynamic and changing operating / control environment or 3) where management has identified material control gaps in previous assessments.
 RCSA reviews consider any loss incidents, material key risk indicator/key performance indicator exceptions or other relevant factors in the period.
-This process is overseen by the Operations Committee, with material exceptions or emerging trends reported to the Risk and Compliance Committee. - Oversight of compliance with regulatory requirements is provided by the Board with day-to-day management responsibility delegated to the Risk & Compliance Committee.
+This process is facilitated by the Risk Function and overseen by the Operations Committee, with material exceptions or emerging trends reported to the Risk and Compliance Committee.

+- Oversight of compliance with regulatory requirements is provided by the Board with day-to-day management responsibility delegated to the Risk & Compliance Committee.
 The Risk & Compliance Committee meets at least quarterly to receive management information and discharge its delegated oversight duties.
-To support the Board in fulfilling its oversight responsibilities the compliance function monitors and reports upon the status of the business in meeting minimum standards expectations and regulatory requirements. - The internal audit function is responsible for performing an independent review of the adequacy and effectiveness of the Company's internal controls.
-The audit function considers the operational risk selfassessment to develop its audit universe and annual risk-based audit plan.
+To support the Board in fulfilling its oversight responsibilities the compliance function monitors and reports upon the status of the business in meeting minimum standards expectations and regulatory requirements. - In relation to outsourcing risk, the Company has developed policies and procedures to ensure that third parties on whom we rely to provide key business services on an outsourced basis (including, but not limited to delegated underwriting, claims processing, finance operations, IT support) are subject to appropriate due diligence and ongoing oversight with responsibilities spanning across Procurement, Legal, IT and Internal Audit, as well as relevant business owners. - In relation to cybersecurity risk, the Company has adequate cybersecurity measures in place to identify, protect and detect security threats, as well as a robust process for responding and recovering from successful cyber-attacks.
+A series of detailed policies, procedures and standards are in place which collectively set out the Company's management and control of cybersecurity risk, coordinated and overseen by a dedicated IT Security team which serves as a central point of contact regarding all cyber security concerns.
+The Company's information security procedures and controls are aligned with and organized around the NIST Cybersecurity Framework.
+In relation to the management of cyber / information security exposure arising from third parties, the Company's due diligence process incorporates an initial risk assessment process where operational risks (including IT, data protection and BCP risks) are considered amongst other key risks, prior to the agreement of the contract.
+The risk assessment is repeated at the renewal or auto-renewal of the contract. - The internal audit function is responsible for performing an independent review of the adequacy and effectiveness of the Company's internal controls.
+The audit function considers the operational risk self-assessment to develop its audit universe and annual risk-based audit plan.
 In executing the audit plan a feedback loop exists where the recommendations arising from review of the control environment are considered by management and the risk function and, as appropriate, reflected in the risk register.
 All findings are reported to the Audit Committee.